rlmcneary2/remapgl/src/layer/mapboxgl/layer.md

 # Layer
-The `<Layer/>` component is a child of [Map](../map/README.md), it causes a layer to be added to a map.
+The `<Layer/>` component is a child of [Map](../../map/README.md), it causes a layer to be added to a map.
 Layers are not DOM objects, they are rendered by the Map in its presentation layer, for example a canvas element.

 The order that layers appear in a Map are controlled by their order as children of a `<Map/>`.
-As in an HTML document the last Layer in a `<Map/>` component will be the top layer in the Map.
+As in an HTML document the last Layer in a `<Map/>` component will be the top Layer in the Map.

 ## LayerProps
 These are the props that can be passed to the `<Layer />` component.